 70 Consequences of an Alabama DUI Arrest or Conviction

-Mandatory probation - If convicted, probation for any DUI conviction - misdemeanor or felony - is required and will last for two years for a misdemeanor DUI and five years for a felony DUI (4th or subsequent offense within the past five years).
+- Mandatory probation - If convicted, probation for any DUI conviction - misdemeanor or felony - is required and will last for two years for a misdemeanor DUI and five years for a felony DUI (fourth or subsequent offense within the past ten years).
 During the probationary period, the defendant is required to successfully complete the ‘Court Referral Program’ (alcohol and substance abuse prevention program) and may be required to undergo random alcohol and drug screening.
 In addition, while on probation, the defendant may be prohibited from the purchase, possession or consumption of any alcoholic beverage.
 Failure of an alcohol or drug screen or any part of the probationary sentence may result in probation revocation and imposition of the entire suspended jail sentence.

-Jail Sentence - up to 12 months in jail for any misdemeanor offense; up to 10 years in prison for anyfelony DUI offense.
-Mandatory five (5) days jail sentence on second offense DUI and sixty (60) days jail sentence for third offense DUI – both mandatory sentences automatically double to ten (10) days and one hundred-twenty (120) days if convicted of “aggravated DUI.” [“Aggravated DUI” is defined as operating a motor vehicle with a breath test result of 0.15% or greater.]
+- Jail Sentence - up to 12 months in jail for any misdemeanor offense; up to 10 years in prison for any felony DUI offense.
+Mandatory five (5) days jail sentence on second offense DUI and sixty (60) days jail sentence for third offense DUI – both mandatory sentences automatically double to ten (10) days and one hundred-twenty (120) days if convicted of “aggravated DUI.” [“Aggravated DUI” is defined as operating a motor vehicle with a test result of 0.15% or greater.]

-Ignition Interlock Device (IID) - Installation is required on all second offense DUI convictions in the past 5 years and all first offense DUI convictions where the breath test was .15% or greater or the defendant refused to submit to breath testing.
-Some courts will order interlock on “first” offense DUI convictions, even if not mandated by statute, as part of the court’s sentence.
+- Ignition Interlock Device (IID) - Installation is required on all second offense DUI convictions within the past 10 years and all first offense DUI convictions where the test was .15% or greater or the defendant refused to submit to breath testing.
+The interlock device must be maintained on a designated vehicle for a period of not less than one year from the date of conviction.
 Failure to install the interlock device within 30 days of the court order will result in a delinquency report filed against the defendant and the possibility of the defendant’s probation being revoked.

-Prior offenses - Any prior DUI/DWI conviction - in or out of state - will be used for sentencing on any subsequent DUI offense, provided such conviction took place within the past ten years from the date of the current offense.
+- Prior offenses - Any prior DUI/DWI conviction - in or out of state - will be used for sentencing on any subsequent DUI offense, provided such conviction took place within the past ten years from the date of the current offense.

-- Second offense conviction (within the past five years) – one year revocation
+- Second offense conviction (within the past ten years) – one year revocation

 - Third offense conviction (without regard to dates of the previous convictions) – three year revocation